DanielBMarkham/Info-Ops/manuscript/chapter17.md

 Another way of stating the "easy answer" above is that the Behavior Bucket, as it is continues to develop, describes a test of future system behavior that represents our values (as expressed in the supplementals and behavior flows).
 Making those tests pass, either manually or through creating some kind of automated system, is the goal of any effort.

-Doesn't that sound much better than the alternative title of the book, "Git 'er done"?
+Doesn't that sound much better than the alternative title of the book, "Git 'er done"?[^17-421]

+[^17-421]: I hear that title may already be taken.
+When it's a good topic, everybody wants to horn in.

 We'll be expanding on the TDA concept from here on out.
 It's the core of all practical application of what you've been learning.